-In addition to the Planning Team, the secondary stakeholders also provided information, expertise, and other resources during plan writing phase.
-The secondary stakeholders included the City of San Fernando staff, general public and external agencies.
-All gathered input was incorporated into the Third Draft Plan prior to distribution to Cal OES and FEMA.
-For a specific accounting of the date, source, information gathered, and use of information during the Plan Writing Phase, please see the attachments in the Attachments.
+In addition to the Planning Team, the secondary stakeholders were provided the opportunity to provide input to the Second Draft Plan through public announcements and email invitations (see Attachments).
+A letter and website link were provided to external agencies including the San Fernando Red Cross Resiliency Coalition and the Los Angeles Fire Department.
+The only input gathered was from Los Angeles Fire Department recommending "Wildfire" be eliminated as a hazard (See Attachments - Secondary Stakeholder Involvement).
+The opportunity for input and gathered input was incorporated into the Third Draft Plan prior to distribution to Cal OES and FEMA.
+For a specific accounting of the date, source, information gathered, and use of information during the Plan Writing Phase, please see Attachments.

-In advance of the City Council public meeting, the City of San Fernando staff (via Newsletter), general public (via public noticing) and external agencies (via email invitation) were informed of the Final Draft Plan and encouraged to participate in the public meeting.
+In advance of the City Council public meeting, the Planning Team presented the Final Draft Plan to the Disaster Council and posted the Plan (via Newsletter) to City of San Fernando staff, general public (via public noticing) and external agencies (via email invitation) were informed of the Final Draft Plan and encouraged to participate in the public meeting.
 Any comments gathered were noted in the Planning Team's City Council Staff Report and added to the Final Plan.
+See Attachments for details.